Ggithub2020/Global-Production-Data-Analysis/README.md

 # Global-Production-Data-Analysis
 # SQL Server Database, BI and Data Visualization Project With Agile Methods

 # Global crop production data is collected from all countries in the world each year.
-You’re tasked
-with data cleaning and building visualizations that can be published on the organization’s website in the future.
+# The first task with data cleaning and building visualizations that can be published on the organization’s website in the
+future.
 # You will use SQL Server as a DBMS and Power BI as a data visualization tool.